SAP-samples/teched2023-AD272/exercises/ex4/README.md

 ### Navigate back to the Site Directory to view the site tile.
 ![Work Zone](6-to-site-directory.png).

 Your site is empty for now.
-In the next tutorials, you’re going to add business apps to your site.
+In the next tutorials, you’re going to add your app and cards to your site.

 ## Integrate your app to SAP Build Work Zone